belgianmobileid/doc/directIntegration/authentication.md

     <tr>
       <td>{% include parameter.html name="scope" req="REQUIRED" %}</td>
       <td>
         It allows your application to express the desired scope of the access request.
 Each scope returns a set of user attributes.
 The scopes an application should request depend on which user attributes your application needs.
 Once the user authorizes the requested scopes, his details are returned in an ID Token and are also available through the UserInfo Endpoint.<br><br>All scope values must be space-separated.<br><br>The basic (and required) scopes are <code>openid</code> and <code>service</code>.
-Beyond that, your application can ask for additional standard scopes values which map to sets of related claims : <code>profile</code> <code>email</code> <code>address</code> <code>phone</code> <code>eid</code><br />
+Beyond that, your application can ask for additional standard scopes values which map to sets of related claims are: <code>profile</code> <code>email</code> <code>address</code> <code>phone</code> <code>eid</code><br />
         <table>
           <tr>
             <td>{% include parameter.html name="service" req="REQUIRED" %}</td><td>It indicates the itsme® service your application intends to use, e.g. <code>service:TEST_code</code> by replacing "TEST_code" with the service code generated during registration.</td>